olyoberdorf/DRAGONS/geminidr/doc/tutorials/GMOSImg-vs-IRAF/index.rst

 ------------

 This dataset was reduced using IRAF with the following script.
-One difference with DRAGONS is that IRAF's ``imcoadd`` uses a scaling according to the signal in the objects.
+One difference with DRAGONS is that IRAF's "imcoadd_" uses a scaling according to the signal in the objects.
 For the purpose of this comparison, this scaling was disabled (``fl_scale-``).